etereo-io/edge-next/DOCUMENTATION.md

 ## Emails

-Empieza uses [Sendgrid](https://sendgrid.com/) to send emails.
+Edge uses [Sendgrid](https://sendgrid.com/) to send emails.
 Although this is easily editable; just edit `/lib/email/sender.js` to change the sending implementations.

 There are some email templates included and working: